maths/stack-web/website_files/CaseStudies/2023/Partial_frac_int.md

     </figure>
 </div>

 The next series of questions, shown in figure 4, demonstrates the general principle of the quiz.
-After starting with an easy example the stu- dents are led to more general situ- ations.
+After starting with an easy example the students are led to more general situations.
 They can always use hints when it is unclear why one question should be seen as a generalisation of a previous one.
 If the hints do not suffice, the student can also ask for a worked solution and then try the question again.
-We use gently ran- domised numbers for new attempts such that some work is required when trying again.
+We use gently randomised numbers for new attempts such that some work is required when trying again.

 <div class="float-none img-middle">
     <figure class="figure">